-Chart of the Month – January 2013 – Creating Perspective with Imported Photos
+Creating Perspective with Imported Photos

 We used the photograph below (no. 44291147 that we purchased from Fotolia) as the wood grain for the open cupboard doors.

 Notice that the photograph is a head-on view of the wood (no perspective).
-But notice that the open cupboard doors in the Chart of the Month has the appearance of perspective?
+But notice that the open cupboard doors in the Power Chart has the appearance of perspective?
 This is so very easy to do.
 Usually when we import photographs into graphics, we need to make sure that the photograph and the graphic are the same size.
 But if we do that with these doors, then the imported photograph would look just like the photograph above (no perspective).
 But if you make sure that the photograph is quite a bit larger than the open cupboard door graphic, then the photograph will come in looking like it has perspective. in this case, you want the photograph to be much wider than it is high to get the proper effect.
 So we enlarged the photograph and then cropped the top and bottom slightly.
 We didn't have to use any formula to get the proper effect.

 Enjoy using this new technique for imported photographs.